-A. It is recognized that representatives of Employee Organizations can contribute to the efforts of the Department in the area of mechanization.
+- A. It is recognized that representatives of Employees Organizations can contribute to the efforts of the Department in the area of mechanization.
 Therefore, while the Department retains the right to determine the methods, means and personnel by which operations are conducted, a mechanization committee shall be established.
-The committee shall be primarily concerned with the effects on personnel of proposed and adopted mechanization.

-B. Representation on the committee, to be specifically determined by the Department and the Organizations, shall include one person from each of the organizations and representatives from appropriate Bureaus in the Department.

-C. In relation to mechanization the committee shall:

-- 1. Be consulted about proposed implementation. - 2.
+The committee shall be primarily concerned with the effects on personnel of proposed and adopted mechanization. - B. Representation on the committee, to be specifically determined by the Department and the Organizations, shall include one person from each of the organizations and representatives from appropriate Bureaus in the Department. - C. In relation to mechanization the committee shall: - 1.
+Be consulted about proposed implementation. - 2.
 Identify and discuss problems resulting from mechanization. - 3.
-Propose solutions to problems.

-4. Be advised of the results of research when appropriate.
-D. The committee shall be scheduled to meet bimonthly and at such other times as the committee may deem necessary.
+Propose solutions to problems. - 4.
+Be advised of the results of research when appropriate. - D. The committee shall be scheduled to meet bimonthly and at such other times as the committee may deem necessary. - E. The effects on personnel of proposed and adopted mechanization are proper subjects for consultation or exchange of information, as appropriate, at Labor-Management meetings at the installation level.